 - Payment confidence.
-A loan officer can help you strengthen your entire application to make sure you're getting the best rate on your mortgage payment, using the right mortgage product and ultimately fitting your monthly payment both into your budget and homeownership goals.
+A loan officer can help you strengthen your entire application to make sure you're getting the best rate on your mortgage payment, using the right mortgage product, and ultimately fitting your monthly payment both into your budget and homeownership goals.

-All these recommendations from a loan officer can uniquely equip buyers in tight markets with three key advantages:
+These recommendations from a loan officer can uniquely equip buyers in tight markets with three key advantages:

 - Knowledge.
 By going in with your eyes wide open, you can avoid finding your dream home and then not qualifying for the mortgage you need to close the deal.

 - Options.
 From exploring different types of mortgage products to learning what other buyers are doing—like building or moving to an adjacent neighborhood—you won't feel limited to the homes you see online.